menghsuanhsieh/tangential-wasserstein-projection/README.md

 Instructions to Replicators
 ---------------------------
 - Download the repository to your local computer.
-- Download Medicare data from the Dropbox folder (linked above) to the directory: `Data/Medicaid_Data`.
+- Download Medicare data from the `Medicaid Data/Pre-Intervention Data` subfolder on Dropbox (linked above) to the directory: `Data/Medicaid_Data`.
+- Download Medicare data from the `Medicaid Data/Counterfactual Data` subfolder on Dropbox (linked above) to the directory: `Data/Medicaid_Data/Counterfactual`.
 - Run `Python Code/Mixed Gaussian Simulation.ipynb` for the Gaussian simulations.
 - Run `Python Code/Lego Block Simulation.py` for the Lego Brick image replication.
 - Run `Python Code/Medicaid.ipynb` for the Medicaid expansion application.